 We do NOT recommend you perform bumblefoot surgery at home.
-Pretty much any vet you talk to will tell you this is a bad idea and fairly cruel since the surgical procedure is painful.
-A vet will use avian-safe pain medication prior to surgery; many over-the-counter pain meds for humans can kill ducks.
+Pretty much any vet you talk to (like our avian vet) will tell you this is a bad idea and fairly cruel since the surgical procedure is painful.
+A vet will use avian-safe pain medication prior to surgery, but many over-the-counter pain meds for humans can kill ducks.

 - Is the bumblefoot infection confined to a specific spot?